 You can use this whipped cream as frosting for cakes and cupcakes.
 It's perfect with chocolate cupcakes, keto peanut butter mug cake, keto coconut cake, keto mini cheesecakes, and almond flour cake.

-Sometimes I serve it with berries for a tasty, elegant dessert.
+I also like it as a topping for homemade frozen yogurt.
+Sometimes, I serve it with berries for a simple yet elegant dessert.
 I like to layer it with strawberries or raspberries.
 It looks so pretty!

 Recipe Card